All Products

 urlSource.setUri(downgradeUrl);

-// Set the fallback URL.
+// Set the degradation URL

 mAliPlayer.enableDowngrade(urlSource, config);

-// Listen for the player's onInfo callback and parse the DemuxerTraceID message.
+// Listen for the player's onInfo callback and parse the DemuxerTraceID message

 mAliPlayer.setOnInfoListener(infoBean -> {